SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 ---

-# Day 33 — 05.06.2026: TriTeron Robot Module (TRM) Progress — Part 10
+# Day 33 — 05.06.2026: TriTeron Robot Module (TRM) Progress — Part 12

 I proceeded exactly from where I left off yesterday.
-In today's session I solved that very bottleneck that was lurking within the whole triteron system's foundation, which was the nut fastening the whole system itself.
+I started today's session by solving that very bottleneck that was lurking within the whole triteron system's foundation, which was the nut fastening the whole system itself.
 The fastener was simply upside down, in simple terms.

 So, I flipped it, cauing chaos in the whole workspace, I don't know why.
 The slign simply affects each of the component's copy and changes their orientation upon any chang made to one of the component.
 In this case, it was the nut.